 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Maine has four levels of licensing: Conditional licensure - Licensed Professional Counselor, Conditional licensure - Licensed Clinical Professional Counselor, Licensed Professional Counselor and Licensed Clinical Professional Counselor.
+Maine has four levels of licensing: Conditional Clinical Professional Counselor (XL), Clinical Professional Counselor (CC), Conditional Professional Counselor (XC), and Professional Counselor (PC).
 For additional information on the licensure process visit Maine Board of Counseling Professionals Licensure.
-Below are the steps necessary to apply for conditional licensure as a Conditional licensure - Licensed Professional Counselor (CL-LPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for conditional licensure as a Conditional Clinical Professional Counselor (XL) after graduating from the University of Phoenix with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-As part of the application process, you will be required to complete the Board’s Criminal History Check.
+As part of the application process, you will be required to complete personal background related questions and complete a fingerprint-based FBI criminal background check.
 More information will become available once you have submitted the application and fee to the Board.

 Exams: